lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 ## Protocol design

-For many on-like protocols like TLS, the explicit nonce provides a convenient way to securely send many messages under a per-session key.
+For many on-line protocols like TLS, the explicit nonce provides a convenient way to securely send many messages under a per-session key.
 Because the critical security property for a nonce is that it is never repeated with the same key, it's safe to use a counter.
 In protocols where both peers send